 The Circle is a fundamental geometric shape and the most aesthetic of all curves as well as the most symmetric.
 The construction of a circle using a compass is a granted one from the third postulate of Euclid.
 Circle exhibits wonderful geometric properties that are far from being trivial and have been a source of curiosity and pleasure for mathematicians for ages.
 For eg, of all plane shapes with a fixed perimeter (boundary) circle bounds the greatest amount of area (surface).
 We will explore some of these properties in this article.

 Circle: A closed curve lying in a plane, and such that all of its points are equally distant from a fixed point in the plane, is called a circle.
-That fixed point is called the center.
+That fixed point is called the centre.

 Circle as a Locus: It follows that the locus of a point in a plane at a given distance from a fixed point is a circle.